Steven Kwan Preview, Player Props: Guardians vs. Tigers

 Steven Kwan At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 48th, and he is 124th in the league in slugging.
+- Among the qualifying hitters, he ranks 44th in batting average, while his on-base percentage ranks 47th and he is 120th in slugging.

-- Kwan has reached base via a hit in 106 games this year (of 154 played), and had multiple hits in 49 of those games.

-- He has gone deep in 3.2% of his games this year, and 0.7% of his chances at the plate.
+- He has gone deep in five games this season (3.2%), homering in 0.7% of his trips to the plate.

-- Kwan has picked up an RBI in 25.3% of his games this season, with more than one RBI in 6.5% of his games.
-He has also produced three or more runs in three contests.
+- Kwan has had at least one RBI in 25.2% of his games this year (39 of 155), with two or more RBI 10 times (6.5%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.